Komal Kumar: Career

-Komal made his film debut playing a supporting role in his brother's 1992 film Super Nan Maga.
+Komal made his film debut playing a supporting role in his brother's 1992 film Super Nanna Maga.
 In Military Mava (1993), he was cast in a lead role under the stage name of Chiranjeevi.
-In an interview to Deccan Herald in 2003, he recalled, "Unfortunately, the [latter] film flopped miserably and I lost interest in acting.
+In an interview to Deccan Herald in 2003, he recalled, "Unfortunately, the [latter] film flopped miserably, and I lost interest in acting.
 But my brother kept encouraging me to take up more acting assignments.
 He would always advice me not to give up."
 He added, "My role of a villain in Soma (1996) against my brother Jaggesh and Subhashri, who is Malashri's sister, was appreciated so much by Malashri that she cast me for her brother's role in her next movie Lady Commissioner."
 After a string of other films that he acted in failed to do well or failed to fetch him recognition, it was in Thavarige Baa Thangi (2002) that he received appreciation for his performance.
 He was subsequently cast in Katthegalu Saar Katthegalu (2003).

-Komal return to playing a lead role with Mr. Garagasa (2008).
+Komal returned to playing a lead role with Mr. Garagasa (2008).
 However he got a break as a lead actor in the 2009 released Chamkaisi Chindi Udaysi produced by his brother-in-law and his wife.
 Since then he acted as a solo hero in films such as Maryade Ramanna and Kal Manja.

-His 2012 film Govindaya Namaha has been declared a blockbuster catapulting him to the stardom status.
+His 2012 film Govindaya Namaha has been declared a blockbuster, catapulting him to stardom status.
 The song "Pyarge Aagbittaite" featuring Parul Yadav and himself went viral on the internet.
 After a string of commercial failures, Komal starred in the horror–comedy Namo Bhootatma (2014), a performance that was received well by critics.
 Shyam Prasad S. of Bangalore Mirror felt that "Komal does his job well" and that "[t]here are no histrionics with everything cut to the point."
 Prior to the film's release, Komal had stated that he would quit Kannada films if it failed commercially.
 After being typecast as an actor who could only play comedic roles, Komal starred in the cop film Kempegowda 2 (2019), the eponymous role that he shed 26 kg to play.

-After a few years of no releases, Komal appeared in the comedy film Undenaama (2023).
-He played the role of an engineer Venkatesh whose only aim in life to get married and thereby get the license to have sex, something he had been obsessed with since childhood.
+After a few years of no releases, Komal appeared in the comedy film Undenama (2023).
+He played the role of an engineer Venkatesh whose only aim in life was to get married and thereby get the license to have sex, something he had been obsessed with since childhood.
 The film was not received well by critics who called it "jaded".
 In the horror-comedy Namo Bhootatma 2 as Arjun, a prankster and owner of a local television channel, that gets into trouble after he pranks a couple of gangsters.
 The film received mixed reviews from critics.
 Shashiprasad S. M. of the South First called him "the only saving grace" of the film, while The New Indian Express wrote, "Komal Kumar's comedic timing acts as a lifeline, serving as the saving grace that ties together the mishmash of gags.
 His comic brilliance keeps you engaged, often reminiscent of his brother Jaggesh's expressions."